RaVeR76/My-Vinyl-Answer/README.md

 ### **User Stories**

+* As a user, I want to be able to register for my own account
 * As a user, I want to be able to login so I can have my own personal environment or enVINYLoment as I like to call it (sorry that was bad)
 * As a user, I want to be able to know what vinyl I have collected over the years
 * As a user, I want to list my vinyl collection by genre or year which are the most important aspects as a DJ .... (or by any attribute possibly)
 * As a user, I want to be able to rate my vinyl as they are not all as good as the next one
 * As a user, I want the website to be easy to use
 * As a user, I want to possibly add some specific notes attached to each vinyl if required (a note like small scratch at start)
-* As a user, I want to be able to add as many records / vinyls as I want
+* As a user, I want to be able to add as many vinyls as I want
 * As a user, I want to edit any vinyl info if I want
 * As a user, I want to delete any vinyl I want (if I sell one personally or on another site)